polyphony-chat/docs/docs/Overviews/core.md

 # An Overview of polyproto-core

+!!! danger "Work in Progress"

+    This overview page is not yet finished.
+However, that what is there is already representative of what the polyproto protocol is about.

 polyproto is a federated protocol, engineered around what is most important in any application: User Experience.
 Read this document for an overview of the concepts and ideas behind polyproto.